Baptism of James VI: Preparations for the baptism and masques

-While Mary was hunting with Darnley at Cramalt Tower in August 1566 she wrote invitations to the baptism.
+In July, Mary commissioned a "chrimatory" of gold for the holy oils used in the ceremony.
+While Mary was hunting with Darnley at Cramalt Tower in August 1566, she wrote invitations to the baptism.
 On 6 October the Privy Council allowed a tax to be raised to entertain the ambassadors at the baptism, £6000 would come from the church, £4000 from the barons and freeholders, and £2000 from burgh towns.
 Simon Preston of Craigmillar was receiver of the tax.

 Most of the expenses of the baptism were paid from this tax of £12,000 Scots, to which Edinburgh contributed 500 merks.
+John Forster reported that Mary also intended to borrow money from other Scottish burgh towns of Scotland.
+Some money was allocated from farm produce collected as tiends but there was administrative confusion when Mary gave away the goods leaving a shortfall.

 There are records of making the fireworks and costumes for the soldiers, but few details for the masques, costumes, and props used in the Great Hall.
 The decoration of the Great Hall was in part the responsibility of Mary's wardrobe servant Servais de Condé, and he recorded that the Prince's bed at the baptism had a cover of cloth of silver.
 Some older velvet and damask beds and bed hangings were remodelled and refurbished.
 Nicolas Guillebault, the menusier, upholstered chairs, folding stools, and stools of ease with velvet and Morocco leather.
+The queen's tailor, Jean de Compiègne, made a cover to wrap Prince James at the baptism from 10 ells of silver damask, and six hanks of silver thread for embroidery were sent to Annabell Murray, Countess of Mar.

 The staged events at the baptism have been compared with the festival held at Bayonne by Catherine de' Medici and Charles IX of France in 1565, which may have been the model for the programme at Stirling.
 At Bayonne an artificial castle in the ball room was besieged to illustrate the triumph of Christianity according to a prophecy of Merlin.
 Arthurian themes were also explored at Stirling.
 At Stirling, three "counterfeit devils" with actors playing "moors" and Highland men unsuccessfully attacked a mock castle.

 A part of the entertainment was written by George Buchanan, a poet in Latin who would become the young king's tutor.
 Bastian Pagez, a French valet, worked on the costumes and devised the choreography.
 The royal accounts record that Bastian was given 40 ells of "taffeteis of cord" in three colours for seven (or some) "preparatives" for the baptism.
 "Preparatives" here may mean "harbingers," the role of the satyrs at the feast, but may just mean the preparations in general.